Online privacy is an issue that is relevant to every individual who uses the Internet.

 Servers – The server size of Astrill is something that leaves much to be desired.
 It has about 350 servers that are geographically spread across 52 countries.
 These servers are powerful enough to allow access to streaming services like Netflix and Hulu, as well as offering good speeds for torrents.

-Torrenting/P2P support – Astrill can grant you access to blocked torrent websites and clients.
+Torrenting/P2P support – The VPN can grant you access to blocked torrent websites and clients.
 However, with its failure to protect the DNS and IP of users from leaking, I would not recommend it for torrenting purposes.

 TrustPilot Rating – Astrill VPN is not as widely loved by the users, as TrustPilot shows.
 It has an average rating with three stars, which is somewhat justified by the IP leak problem and the high price of the VPN.

-Compatibility – Astrill VPN is compatible with Windows, OSX, Linux, iOS, Android and certain routers.
+Compatibility – It is compatible with Windows, OSX, Linux, iOS, Android and certain routers.

 Final Verdict – Astrill VPN has several flaws.
 Its true power lies in breaking geo-restrictions and offering fast speeds to the users.
 I would not recommend it if security and privacy are your priority.
-I would recommend Astrill VPN if speed is what you are aiming for speed.
+I recommend this VPN for streaming owing to its good speeds.

 CyberGhost is a Romanian VPN service founded in 2011.
 This VPN offers strong security and privacy and enjoys a good reputation in the VPN industry.

 Jurisdiction – Romania is another privacy-friendly country with laws that protect user privacy.
-CyberGhost review also revealed it can easily deliver on its promises of zero-logging and high user-privacy courtesy of its headquarter location.
+In my CyberGhost review, I pointed out that the service delivers on its promises of zero-logging and high user-privacy courtesy of its headquarter location.

-Prices – CyberGhost’s subscription plans include 1-month, 1-year, 2-year, and 3-year deals.
-The best value is offered by the 3-year plan which is priced at $2.75, making CyberGhost another VPN considered cheaper than most.
+Prices – CyberGhost’s subscription plans include 1-month, 6-month, and 18-month deals.
+The best value is offered by the 3-year plan which is priced at $3.50/month, making it another VPN considered cheaper than most.

-Speed Test – The speeds offered by CyberGhost are average when compared to leading VPN providers such as PureVPN and NordVPN.
-As a result, for activities that require fast speeds, CyberGhost is the ideal VPN to have.
+Speed Test – The speeds are average when compared to leading VPN providers such as PureVPN and NordVPN.
+As a result, for activities that require fast speeds, CyberGhost isn’t really the ideal VPN to have.
 Nonetheless, it is still faster than many of its competitors.

-IP / DNS leak test – CyberGhost successfully passed DNS leak test on major location servers.
+IP / DNS leak test – The VPN successfully passed DNS leak test on major location servers.
 Therefore, it is a safe VPN service for torrenting.

-Torrenting/P2P support – CyberGhost is quite a popular VPN service among torrent users.
+Torrenting/P2P support – It is quite a popular VPN service among torrent users.
 This is due to its ability to anonymize user identity and prevent IP from leaking.
-Bypassing blocks is also a breeze with CyberGhost with its strong network of servers.
+Bypassing blocks is also a breeze with this VPN with its strong network of servers.

 TrustPilot Rating – The verdict of users is strongly in the favor of CyberGhost.
-Users have given an extremely positive response to CyberGhost VPN.
+Users have given an extremely positive response to the VPN as can be seen on its truspilot page.

 Compatibility – CyberGhost offers good compatibility with devices and operating systems such as Windows, iOS, OSX, Linux, Android, Chrome OS, Raspberry Pi, and certain routers.

-Logging Policy – CyberGhost follows a no-logging policy and has never been found to have leaked user data to authorities.
-Therefore, there is nothing against CyberGhost and the way it handles privacy as of yet.
+Logging Policy – The company follows a no-logging policy and has never been found to have leaked user data to authorities.
+Therefore, there is nothing against this VPN and the way it handles privacy as of yet.

 Final Verdict – CyberGhost is a fairly good VPN service that is available in the low price bracket.
-It is not the fastest VPN out there, but if you are looking for a cheap VPN to bypass geo-restrictions securely, then CyberGhost can do the job for you.
+It is not the fastest VPN out there, but if you are looking for a cheap VPN to download torrents, then it can do the job for you.

 Trust.Zone is another VPN base in Seychelles.
 It was founded in 2014 and is relatively a new-comer in the field of VPNs.